neoaksa/Application-of-DL-to-CFD/Progress.md

 Next:

-1. How to use(or choose peak) frames in CNN
+~~1.
+How to use(or choose peak) frames in CNN~~
-2. How to create samples automatically
+~~2.
+How to create samples automatically~~
-3. Know How solver works in the different situations.
+~~3.
+Know How solver works in the different situations.~~

+1. understand the data meaning inside the frame files
+2. change the velocity and angle  of flow also the size of object
+3. simplify the animation, try "matplotlib.pyplot.quiver "
+4. find if any stable status in the simulation
+5. try to figure out the error of triangle issue